jedda/ECIES-Go-Example/README.md

 This example code is designed to illustrate the usage of the [ECIES Go Module](https://github.com/jedda/ecies).

-This code can be used alongside the [ECIES Companion Swift Playground](https://github.com/jedda/ecies-swift-playground) to learn how to encrypt and decrypt data compatible with Apple platforms.
+This code can be used alongside the [ECIES Companion Swift Playground](https://github.com/jedda/ecies-swift-playground) to learn how to encrypt and decrypt data in a cross-platform implementation compatible with Apple platforms.

 ### Licence